 - A Sunset Cruise Is A Great Way To Take In The Views

 - Tour San Francisco In A Cable Car Night Tour

 - Get Spooked On A Ghost Hunting Tour

 - Roller Disco In The Church Of 8 Wheels

 - Go Clubbing

-- Try an Escape Rooms
+- Try To Beat An Escape Room